Text and photos: Peter Mann

 - 2012 The future of St Denis’: the relevant pages of SCDC’s Portfolio Holder’s meeting report – 18th December 2012 (start on page four).

-- 2014 SCDC agree to give St Denis’ church to the Friends of Friendless Churches – 20th March 2014.
+- 2014 SCDC agrees to give St Denis’ church to the Friends of Friendless Churches – 20th March 2014.

 - 2017 Heritage impact assessment, March 2017, by Sally Humphries and Colin Staff, Purcell Miller Tritton LLP, submitted to SCDC.